China's Tencent in talks to buy 10% of Universal Music Group

 The Chinese and French companies are also considering "areas of strategic commercial cooperation."

-Vivendi said the deal would help it seize growth opportunities and better promote Universal artists and new talents in new markets.
+Vivendi said that the deal would help it seize new growth opportunities and better promote Universal artists and new talents in new markets.

 Tencent is the world's largest gaming company and one of the world's biggest social media businesses.